How to Get Rid of Duplicate Content in WordPress

 - Trailing slashes on URLs

 - Parameterized pages

 - Product description issues

-These are all common issues and you can fix them.
-For a deeper dive, I recommend you read our guide on duplicate content.
+These are all common issues for websites, and you can fix them.
+For a deeper dive (especially on what types of duplicate content cause problems for SEO), I recommend you read our guide on duplicate content.

 If you’re already well-versed on meta info and duplicate content issues, you can skip to the next section to learn about how you can fix it with a WordPress SEO plugin.